 Osteopath for Pelvic Girdle Pain

 Osteopathy provides a non surgical drug free alternative treatment.
 PGP can be safely treated at any stage (during or after pregnancy).
 Osteopaths have extensive training in joint problems however they are rarely available through the NHS.
 Osteopathy sessions will include hands on joint articulations, muscular stretching and joint manipulations.
 In addition rehab exercises (mixture of stretching and strengthening) for the pelvic girdle muscles and upper back hips to aid mobility.
 The focus of the treatment will be to reduce mechanical loading into the irritated joint, restore function and reduce pain.
-It may take a few sessions but your Osteopath will discuss with you how long it is likely to take to feel better.
+It may take a few sessions but your Osteopath in Marylebone will discuss with you how long it is likely to take to feel better.
 They will give you exercise and lifestyle advice to optimise your recovery.
 If you feel no benefit after a few sessions then discuss this with your Osteopath.

 Physiotherapy is available on the National Health Service (NHS) through most maternity units or through your GP.
 Ideally seeing a physiotherapist who has undergone extra training in treating pelvic joint pain, women’s health or musculoskeletal and use hands on techniques.
 Also, if you are pregnant make sure whoever refers you is aware that you need to be seen quickly as this can reduce the deterioration of your condition.
 Alternatively, you can use a private physiotherapist but it might be worth trying the NHS first.
 If you feel you are not progressing and making a full recovery, as with any other medical condition, discuss this with your physiotherapist, or return to your GP and ask for a second opinion.